There are many factors that can make a state great for elk hunting.

 In fact, the world record non-typical elk was taken in the state back in 2008--on public grounds.

-Oregon is another state with a large elk population, in the tens of thousands.
+Oregon is another state with a large elk population, which is up in the tens of thousands.

-Okay, it's not as big a Colorado's herd, but it's still a state with one of the larger elk herds.
+It's not as big a Colorado's herd, but it's still up there.

-And many Boone and Crockett bulls are harvested in the state on a regular basis.
-Big numbers and big bulls are both pretty good reasons to go elk hunting in Oregon.
+Plus, many Boone and Crockett bulls come out of this state on a regular basis.
+Big numbers and big bulls are both pretty good reasons to plan a trip!

-Many hunters say Colorado is the best state for elk hunting.
-Why?
-Numbers.
+Many say Colorado is the best state for hunting elk because of its numbers.

 Colorado has the largest elk herd in the country at almost 280,000.

-Some say trophy elk aren't so plentiful, but at a time when many states only allow harvests in the hundreds, Colorado has thousands of opportunities for hunters.
+Some say trophy elk aren't so plentiful, but at a time when many states only allow harvests in the hundreds, Colorado has thousands of opportunities for resident and non-resident hunters.
 Over-the-counter licenses also increase Colorado's popularity tremendously.